Charismara/mana-and-storage/readme.md

 Rename file to your mod id `.mixins.json`

-Change the path of `"package": "com.github.manasmods.template.mixin",` to the path where your mixins are located.
+Change the path of `"package": "com.github.manasmods.mns.mixin",` to the path where your mixins are located.

 Replace `template` in `"refmap": "template.refmap.json",` with your mod id